rust-lang/book/src/ch12-05-working-with-environment-variables.md

 We’ll improve `minigrep` by adding an extra feature: an option for case-insensitive searching that the user can turn on via an environment variable.
-We could make this feature a command line option and require that users enter it each time they want it to apply, but instead we’ll use an environment variable.
-Doing so allows our users to set the environment variable once and have all their searches be case insensitive in that terminal session.
+We could make this feature a command line option and require that users enter it each time they want it to apply, but by instead making it an environment variable, we allow our users to set the environment variable once and have all their searches be case insensitive in that terminal session.

 ### Writing a Failing Test for the Case-Insensitive `search` Function

-We want to add a new `search_case_insensitive` function that we’ll call when the environment variable is on.
+We first add a new `search_case_insensitive` function that will be called when the environment variable has a value.
 We’ll continue to follow the TDD process, so the first step is again to write a failing test.
 We’ll add a new test for the new `search_case_insensitive` function and rename our old test from `one_result` to `case_sensitive` to clarify the differences between the two tests, as shown in Listing 12-20.